signaldust/bunny-jit/README.md

 Instructions expect their parameter types to be correct.
-Passing floating-point values to instructions that expect integer values or vice versa will result in undefined behaviour (ie. invalid code or `assert`).
-The compiler should never fail with valid data unless bytecode size limit is exceeded (we
-<code>throw&nbsp;bjit::too_many_ops</code> if compiled with exceptions; otherwise we `assert`),
-so we do not provide error reporting other than `assert` (lots of them).
-In practice, at this time it probably *will* `assert` on valid code in some cases;
-I'm working on test coverage, but please report a bug if you come across such cases.
+Passing floating-point values to instructions that expect integer values or vice versa will result in undefined behaviour (ie. invalid code or `BJIT_ASSERT`; the latter will either call `assert` or `throw bjit::internal_error` depending on whether compiled with exceptions).
+The compiler should never fail with valid data unless bytecode size limit is exceeded (in this case we <code>throw&nbsp;bjit::too_many_ops</code> if compiled with exceptions; otherwise we `assert`), so we do not provide error reporting other than the generic `BJIT_ASSERT` (lots of them).
+In practice, at this time it probably *will* `BJIT_ASSERT` on valid code in some cases; I'm working on test coverage, but please report a bug if you come across such cases.

-This is a conscious design decision, as error checking should be done at higher levels.
-At some point in the future when the code can be considered "production quality" we will probably <code>throw&nbsp;bjit::internal_error</code> instead.

 The type system is very primitive though and mostly exists for the purpose of tracking which registers we can use to store values.
 In particular, anything